GoogleCloudPlatform/community/tutorials/tutorial-template/index.md

 Replace the placeholders in the metadata at the top of the Markdown file with your own values.
 Follow the guidance provided by the placeholder values for spacing and punctuation.

-The first paragraph or two should tell the reader the following:
+The first paragraph or two of the tutorial should tell the reader the following:

+  * Who the tutorial is for
   * What they will learn from the tutorial
-  * Who the tutorial is for
-  * What prerequisite knowledge the reader needs in order to understand the tutorial
+  * What prerequisite knowledge they need for the tutorial

 Don't use a heading like **Overview** or **Introduction**.
 Just get right to it.